 Vesting Schedule.
 In general, the plan administrator determines, or the stock option agreement specifies, the vesting schedule.
-One-third of the options granted under our stock option plan vest 24 months after a specified vesting commencement date, an additional one-third vest 36 months after the specified vesting commencement date and the remaining one-third vest 48 months after the specified vesting commencement date.
+One-third of the options granted under our stock option plan vest 24 months after a specified vesting commencement date, an additional one-third vest 36 months after the specified vesting commencement date, subject to other terms under the option plan.